yasutakatou/IMS/README.md

 .*Error.*	.*:.*:.*	[RuleX]	CHANNEL1
 ```

-1. include message (can use regex.)
+1. strings define (can use regex.) note: The meaning of the string to be included.
-2. date range (can use regex.)
+2. Date and time range (can use regex.)
-3. post message used this to header. (you use to analyze label.)
+3. Give this label to messages that match the rule. (you use to analyze messages.)
 4. channel label.
-If detect rule, post message to channel.
+If detect rule, post message to channel defined.

 note) Date Format is "2006/01/02 15:04:05 Mon(-Sun)".
-  If you detect message include "Fault" and every day at 10:00-12:00, rule is
+  If you want to detect message include "Fault" and every day at 10:00-12:00, rule is
   ```
   .*Fault.* .*/.*/.* 1[0-2]:.*:.* .*
   ```

-note) not only single but can write plural rules by tsv.
+note) not only single define but can write plural rules.

 ## [Incidents]